 An integrated transition process reduces these readmission challenges.
-Research has shown the vertically integrated facilities reduce readmissions by almost 5%.
+Research has shown that vertically integrated facilities reduce readmissions by almost 5%.
 But acquiring a facility alone will not make the transition process better by itself.
-To truly make the process better, these facilities should automate the transfer of data during transition as much as possible, regardless of whether or not the facilities are vertically integrated or not.
+To truly make the process better, these facilities should automate the transfer of data during the transition as much as possible, regardless of whether or not the facilities are vertically integrated or not.

 Integrating the flow of data ensures that all the information that is needed goes to the right place, leaving out the potential for human error or lost information.
 By giving the new facility a complete, reliably consistent picture of each patient, the post-acute facility will be better prepared to treat the patient, improving outcomes, and reducing the rate of readmissions.

 Patient experience is something in healthcare that is talked about in nearly every circle.
 However, the transition from acute to post-acute is still so often the point where the patient experience breaks down.
 Patients can feel like they don’t have the information they need, and, because they might not know the individual characteristics of their post-acute care facility options, patients often don’t choose the facility that best fits their needs.

 Integrated solutions for these transitions of care can improve the patient experience in several ways.
 First, the acute facilities are getting live data back from post-acute facilities that can help them make the best decisions for their patients.
 Readmission rates by facility, the average length of stay, and even patient reviews are all items that providers at acute facilities can have on hand to help them make the best decision possible.
 In addition, advanced data analytics can slice this information down even more specifically, only showing outcomes for patients that are most similar to the current patient being discharged.
 For example, a post-acute facility may have an excellent readmission rate overall, but further analysis shows sub-par performance for a particular demographic set of knee-replacement patients.
 With this information, the discharging facility can make the best decision possible for each patient.